 The Implementing Recommendations of the 9/11 Commission Act of 2007 (P.L.
-No. 110-53) (PDF, 286 pages - 854 KB), authorized the DHS Office of Emergency Communications (OEC) to establish the Border Interoperability Demonstration Project (BIDP), a competitive grant program focused on developing innovative solutions to improve emergency communications in communities on the U.S.-Canadian and the U.S.-Mexican borders.
-The legislation authorized DHS to select no fewer than six communities to participate—at least three along the U.S.-Canadian border and at least three along the U.S.-Mexican border.
+No. 110-53) authorized the U.S. Department of Homeland Security’s (DHS) Office of Emergency Communications (OEC) to establish the Border Interoperability Demonstration Project (BIDP), a $25.5 million one-time, competitive program to provide funding and technical assistance to U.S. communities along the Canadian and Mexican borders.
+The legislation authorizes DHS to select no fewer than six communities to participate: at least three along the U.S.-Canadian border and at least three along the U.S.-Mexican border.

-Border Interoperaberability Demonstration Project Selected Communities*
+Border Interoperability Demonstration Project Selected Communities

 - City of Yuma, Arizona — $3,994,443 for the Yuma Full Voice and Data Integration Demonstration Project.

 - San Diego Fire-Rescue, California — $3,852,580 for the Regional Command and Control Communications Tactical Border Communications Project.

 - County of Washington, Maine — $3,963,163 for the Enhanced Communications Infrastructure and Partnerships for Border Security Project.